Information for Witnesses

 In order to help you better understand what will happen at the formal hearing, the following questions have been addressed:

 A Student Conduct hearing is not a court of law, but rather a part of the University’s internal system for handling alleged violations of the Student Conduct Code and/or General University Policy.
 The fact that allegations have been made and are taken seriously does not assume that those accusations are true.
 The question being considered by the hearing body is whether or not the student has violated the Student Code of Conduct or General University Policy and if so, determining what sanctions should be imposed.

 A person who is asked by either party to provide factual information that is relevant to an incident being heard by the board is considered a “witness”.
 Your participation is valuable to the people involved.
 As a witness you are not an advocate or helper for one side; your obligation is simply to tell the truth.
-Your testimony will consist of: recalling factual information regarding the incident in question, answering questions from the board, the Dean of Students and from the accused student.
+Your testimony will consist of: recalling factual information regarding the incident in question, answering questions from the board, the Dean of Student Experience and from the accused student.

 Keep in mind that a campus conduct hearing is not a court of law and there is no swearing on a Bible, judge or witness stand.
 The room designated for the hearing is organized with designated spots for various participants.
 You will wait outside the hearing room until it is your turn to provide information.
 The parties and the board panel sit around a conference table, with witness sitting next to the party who asked for your participation.
 You will only be allowed in the hearing to give your statement and answer questions.
 Once your testimony is complete, you will be asked to leave.